DavidKlempfner/WaveFileManipulator/README.md

 ## Features
 * Reverse the audio
-* Get the metadata into a handy object model
+* Get the metadata into a handy model

+## Metadata
+The metadata model includes the following:
+* All canonical/standard .wav file format values
+* Non standard INFO text segments
+* Public constants so you know the start index for sections within the metadata

 ![Metadata example](WaveFileManipulator/Metadata.JPG)